 Most credit card users or frequent flyers are familiar with airline credit cards.
 Airline credit cards offer an opportunity to earn miles for that airline’s frequent flyer program and often come with a few extra perks like free checked bags or priority boarding.

 General points cards don’t have any specific airline’s name on them.
-They usually have a bank’s name, like the Chase Sapphire Preferred, American Express Gold, or the new Barclays Arrival Premier.
+They usually have a bank’s name, like the Chase Sapphire Preferred or American Express Gold.
 These cards earn points in their member rewards programs.

 Each type of card has its own benefits and perks so we’ll look at some of the main differences to help you understand which is better for your needs.